MoonZoon/MoonZoon/docs/development.md

 ---

-_WARNING:_ MoonZoon is in the phase of early development!
-You may find ugly code in the repo!
+_WARNING:_ MoonZoon is in the phase of early development and a CI pipeline / linters haven't been configured yet.

 ## 1. Required tools